Exploring The BriBri Waterfalls

 Catarata Ma-Cu

-Walking away from the falls a smaller waterfall that offers a quieter but equally inviting experience, complete with a natural pool for swimming.
+Walking away from the falls is a smaller waterfall that offers a quieter but equally inviting experience, complete with a natural pool for swimming.

 Two Waters Waterfall

 Another hidden gem, the Two Waters Waterfall at Finca Las Brisas is fairly easy to get to.
 Like Cataratas Ma-Cu, look for a similar signposted trail off the main road.
-After you pay the family around ₡2000 for parking, the path leads to a serene natural pool and waterfalls.
+After you pay the family around ₡2500 for parking, the path leads to a serene natural pool and waterfalls.
 These falls are usually less busy and a great spot to bring a lunch and enjoy some time there.

 Volio Waterfall